 John Harrison is member of the Executive Committee.
 In his role as General Counsel he has consolidated the responsibilities of Corporate Secretary, General Counsel and Ethics & Compliance.
 Harrison was Group General Counsel of Technip S.A. in Paris and joined Airbus Group in June 2015.

-Sylvie Kandé de Beaupuy joined Airbus in November 2015 as Group Ethics & Compliance Officer, reporting to the Group General Counsel and brings to Airbus a strong background in all legal, compliance, regulatory and export control matters combined with international business experiences.
+Sylvie Kandé de Beaupuy joined Airbus in November 2015 as Chief Ethics & Compliance Officer, reporting to the Airbus General Counsel and brings to Airbus a strong background in all legal, compliance, regulatory and export control matters combined with international business experiences.

-Karl Hennessee is head of Group Litigations & Investigations, reporting to the Group General Counsel.
-Hennessee was Vice President Public Law and Technology with Halliburton Company in Houston and joined Airbus in May 2016.
+Karl Hennessee is head of Litigation, Investigations & Regulatory Affairs, reporting to the Airbus General Counsel.
+Hennessee worked for Airbus from 2001 to 2013, moved to Halliburton Company in Houston as Vice President Public Law and Technology before joining back Airbus in May 2016.

 Lord Gold was a solicitor at Herbert Smith for 37 years, serving as its senior partner between 2005 and 2010.
 In March 2011 he set up David Gold & Associates high level strategic litigation advisors.
 One of the UK's most senior litigators, he has extensive experience working with corporations, governments and regulators around the world.
 Lord Gold reviewed Rolls-Royce’s global anti-corruption compliance policies following bribery allegations in various countries.
 He is a Conservative life peer in the House of Lords.